What Is Cocaine Hydrochloride?

 As a form of cocaine, cocaine hydrochloride has many shared effects with cocaine.
 It is a central nervous system (CNS) stimulant that affects the amounts of certain neurotransmitters in the brain and adrenal glands.

 Dopamine and norepinephrine are two catecholamines (types of neurotransmitters) affected by cocaine.
-Cocaine inhibits their reuptake, increasing the amount that stays in the body.
+Cocaine inhibits their reuptake, increasing the amount that stays in the synapse, to be utilized for longer periods of time.
 These hormones control motivation, blood pressure, body temperature, and other forms of activity.

 Cocaine hydrochloride and other forms of cocaine use can lead to increased alertness, euphoria, heart rate, numbness, and happiness.